epicecu/eeprom-fake/README.md

 ## Information

-Used for moking the Arduino EEPROM library in Arduino based unit tests.
+Used for mocking the Arduino EEPROM library in Arduino based unit tests.

 Simply include the library under the native build option and test.

-Add the line to your test `#define ENABLE_STRING_SUPPORT` if you require the use of the real Arduino String class for the get/put functions.
+Add the following line to your test `#define ENABLE_STRING_SUPPORT` if you require the use of the real Arduino String class for the get/put functions.

 ## Exmaple